 Our Law School is home to the Centre for Crime, Law and Justice, the Centre for Law and Society, and the Centre for Child and Family Justice; these influential centres underpin our postgraduate teaching, which is research-led and research-informed.

 There are two pathways for the LLM, both of which enable you to pursue your own interests:

-Studying five modules with a 20,000 word dissertation
+- Studying five modules and completing a 20,000 word dissertation

-Studying six modules with a 15,000 word dissertation
+- Studying six modules and completing a 15,000 word dissertation